Atheism includes any philosophy which claims that no God or gods exist, including any rational or reasoning creator of the universe.

 Along with numerous other authors including Don Landis, Bodie Hodge and Roger Patterson, Timothy McCabe contributes analyses of various world religions and cults in this volume from Master Books.

-Empiricism is false: a simple proof
+Theism is true: a simple proof